 Information for Health Professionals / Researchers (6 links)

-PubMed has over 22 million citations for biomedical literature from MEDLINE, life science journals, and online books.
+PubMed Central search for free-access publications about Skin Cancer MeSH term: Skin Neoplasms US National Library of Medicine PubMed has over 22 million citations for biomedical literature from MEDLINE, life science journals, and online books.
 Constantly updated.

 This list of publications is regularly updated (Source: PubMed).